iden3/snarkjs/README.md

 EOT
 ```

-Now, we use the Javascript/WASM program created by `circom` in the directory *circuit_js* to create the witness (values of all the wires) for our inputs:
+Now, we use the Javascript/WASM program created by `circom` to create the witness (values of all the wires) for our inputs:

 ```sh
 snarkjs calculatewitness --wasm circuit.wasm --input input.json --witness witness.wtns